Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 For the basis I use the example from Adafruit IO arduino > AdafruitIO20_shared_feed_write.
 This is the sending partion, so it gets combined with the bluetooth part of the code.
 To that I add the necesary code from the bluetooth code and I write this to the ESP32.

 For the the next part I use the Adafruitio_21_feed_read, to recieve the signal.
-To this I add the required code for the spotify part and send it to the ESP8266
+To this I add the required code for the spotify part and send it to the ESP8266.

+While trying to send the stuff to the boards I noticed something strange.
+The code for the write (with the bluetooth) still was too big by excatly the same size.
+So i resorted bakc to the original bluetooth code in part two and checked and it was not too big.
+So I reversed the approach and put the code for sending data into the bluetooth document.
+At this point I also noticed that the config file should also be filled out manually.

 ### Code for part 1